leighayanid/dar-chatbot/README.md

 ### Modifying the System Prompt

 Edit the `system` property in [app/api/chat/route.ts](app/api/chat/route.ts) to change how the AI assistant behaves.

+### Theme Customization

+The theme is managed by `ThemeProvider` in [lib/theme/theme-context.tsx](lib/theme/theme-context.tsx).
+To customize:
+- Dark mode styles use the `dark:` Tailwind prefix
+- Theme preference is persisted in localStorage (`dar-theme` key)
+- System preference is detected on first load

 ### Styling